ReginaClarke/Personal-Website/README.md

 5. Testing (Testing the solution) - Client will execute
 6. Launch (Ship solution and measure success)  - Client will execute, but I will setup and train him on using the tools.

-#### Personal work for my blog Transition to Tech Life
+#### Personal work for Vision Board App
-1. Researching (Defining the Problems) ---- I am here spending one hour a day studying competition and value I can add.
+1. Researching (Defining the Problems) ---- This is complete.
-2. Planning (Prioritizing the problems via Product Roadmap)
+2. Planning (Prioritizing the problems via Product Roadmap) This has been ironed out with UX team.
-3. Design (Designing the solution)
+3. Design (Designing the solution) - The UX team is finalizing designs.
-4. Implementing (Building the solution)
+4. Implementing (Building the solution).
+Currently building (see visionTalks)
 5. Testing (Testing the solution)
 6. Launch (Ship solution and measure success)